 General Research Interests

-I am interested in understanding adaptive human performance and strategic adaptation.
-How do cognitive characteristics, task characteristics, and context shape human performance?
+I am interested in understanding adaptive human behavior.
+How do cognitive characteristics, task characteristics, and context shape human behavior and performance?
 And how well can people optimize their performance given these constraints?
+Of particular interest are human behavior in mulitasking settings, driver distraction, and when interacting with automated system such as autonomous cars.

-Although interested in these broader questions across domains, two domains have received special attention: multitasking and vision (loss).
 In the multitasking domain, I study how well people can optimize the way they interleave their attention between tasks given the task characteristics and the priorities that they set (or the rewards that they receive).
-In vision, I have studied how people who have lost part of their vision due to macular degeneration can adapt to this physiological change.
-How does this influence the way that they look around in the world and how can they get better at this?

 In my research I use a combination of empirical studies and formal modeling.
 Observations that are made in studies are formalized in theories as developed in computational cognitive models.
 I have also used these models to develop adaptive "user models", which can dynamically adapt the state of a system to the performance and characteristics of individual users.
 In my work I combine insights from, and publish in, the fields of cognitive science, experimental psychology, vision, human factors, human-computer interaction, and computer science.

 Below are listed some specific projects that I am or was involved in.
 If you are a student, there are almost always opportunities to do a research project related to each of these themes.Ongoing projects